davidng1993/simpleHomebrewManager/README.md

 4. Run init file : sh init.sh
 5. Check the node service is started : pm2 list
 6. Run url: http://localhost:13010/ in your browser.
+7. Run pm2 start/stop brewManager to manage the node service.
+8. Using pm2 to manage simpleHomebrewManager as you like.
 ```

 ## Usage